 112 P.L.
 95 § 333 (a).
-Each of these items militates in favor of an exemption for Sarra Ventures.
+Each of these items militates in favor of an exemption for Electric Head, LLC.

 Our UAS utilizes four counter-rotating propellers for extreme balance, control and stability.
 It weighs less than 5 pounds, including battery and all equipment.
 This small unmanned aircraft is designed to primarily hover in place and operate at less than a 50 knot maximum speed.
 It is capable of vertical and horizontal operation but operate only within the line of sight of the remote control pilot.
-In addition to the remote control pilot, we use a spotter, such that, at minimum, two Sarra Ventures personnel govern the safe flight of the aircraft at all times.

-Utilizing battery power and not combustible fuels, flights generally last between five and twenty minutes.
+Utilizing battery power, flights generally last between five and twenty minutes.
 We do not operate the UAS with less than twenty five percent battery capacity.

-Safety systems in place include a GPS mode that allows the UAS to hover in place or return to takeoff location if communication with the radio control pilot is lost and then slowly descend the UAS at twenty five percent battery capacity.
-Sarra Ventures does not operate the UAS near airports or near populated areas.
+Safety systems in place include a GPS mode that allows the UAS to hover in place or return to takeoff location if communication with the radio control pilot is lost.
+We generally do not operate the UAS near airports or near populated areas unless contracted and cleared and authorized by such business.
 To date, we have only operated the UAS in a non-commercial manner.
+Additionally, Electric Head, LLC carries a \$1-Million General Liability Insurance policy if in the unlikely case where any unforeseen accidents should occur.

 Our operation of this small unmanned aircraft will not "create a hazard to users of the national airspace system or the public."
 112 P.L.
 95 § 333 (b).
-Given the small size and weight of the UAS, combined with its operation in cordoned off and well-controlled areas, this falls within Congress's contemplated safety zone when it promulgated the Reform Act and the corresponding directive to integrate UASs into the national airspace system.
+Given the small size and weight of the UAS, combined with its operation in designated and well-controlled fly zones, which falls within Congress's contemplated safety zone when it promulgated the Reform Act and the corresponding directive to integrate UASs into the national airspace system.
 Indeed, our UAS will not pose any threat to the general public or national security.

-The FAA has the authority to issue the exemption sought by Sarra Ventures pursuant to the Federal Aviation Act, 85 P.L.
+The FAA has the authority to issue the exemption sought by Electric Head, LLC pursuant to the Federal Aviation Act, 85 P.L.
 726 (1958), as amended (the "Act").